No Onward Chain Meaning

 With no onward chain, the buyer is safe in the knowledge that the seller does not have any further commitments.
 In most cases, the house sale gets done with no hitches.

 After completion, the seller can usually take any proceeds of sale and buy another property whenever suits.
 Or, he/she may keep the money as savings and then use it for another purpose.

 One better than being in a ‘no onward chain’ is where both the buyer and seller do not have any dependent sales (the buyer is using cash, for example).
 In reality, however, this often isn’t the case.

 Will your buyer move forward if there is an onward chain?

-Although no onward chains are preferable, there are several reasons as to why a buyer will not pull out…
+Although no onward chains are preferable, there are several reasons why a buyer will not pull out…

 - The property being sold is perfect for them and they don’t want to lose it;

-- Similarly, economic risks such as Brexit or the implications of the coronavirus have not put the buyer off;
+- Similarly, wider economic and/or house price risks have not put the buyer off;

 - It’s a hot market and the buyer wants to get on or stay on the property ladder (i.e. they’re not concerned that you’re buying another house);